Roy Keane: Later career: 2001–2005

 During his period of rest after the operation, Keane reflected on the cause of his frequent injuries and suspensions.
 He decided that the cause of these problems was his reckless challenges and angry outbursts which had increasingly blighted his career.
 As a result, he became more restrained on the field and tended to avoid disputes and confrontations with other players.
 Some observers felt that the "new" Keane had become less influential in midfield as a consequence of the change in his style of play, possibly brought about by decreased mobility after his hip operation.
 After his return, however, Keane displayed the tenacity of old, leading the team to another league title in May 2003.

 Throughout the 2000s, Keane maintained a fierce rivalry with Arsenal captain Patrick Vieira.
 The most notable incident between the two took place at Highbury in 2005 at the height of an extreme period of bad blood between United and Arsenal.
 Vieira was seen confronting United defender Gary Neville in the tunnel before the game over his fouling of José Antonio Reyes in the previous encounter between the two sides, prompting Keane to verbally confront the Arsenal captain.

 The incident was broadcast live on Sky Sports, with Keane heard telling match referee Graham Poll to, "Tell him [Vieira] to shut his fucking mouth!"
 After the game, which United won 4–2, Keane controversially criticised Vieira's decision to play internationally for France instead of his country of birth, Senegal.
 Vieira, however, later suggested that having walked out on his national team in the FIFA World Cup finals, Keane was not in a good position to comment on such matters.
 Referee Poll later revealed that he should have sent off both players before the match had begun, though was under pressure not to do so.

 Overall, Keane led United to nine major honours, making him the most successful captain in the club's history.
 Keane scored his 50th goal for Manchester United on 5 February 2005 in a league game against Birmingham City.
 His appearance in the 2005 FA Cup final, which United lost to Arsenal in a penalty shoot-out, was his seventh such game, a record in English football at the time.

-Keane also jointly holds the record for the most red cards received in English football, being dismissed a total of 13 times in his career.
-He was inducted into the English Football Hall of Fame in 2004 in recognition of his impact on the English game and became the only Irish player to be selected into the FIFA 100, a list of the greatest living footballers picked by Pelé.
+Keane was inducted into the English Football Hall of Fame in 2004 in recognition of his impact on the English game and became the only Irish player to be selected into the FIFA 100, a list of the greatest living footballers picked by Pelé.